nanoframework/nanoframework.github.io/content/reference-targets/stm32f769i-discovery.md

 To access the board, ST Link utility from here (it will also install USB drivers): https://www.st.com/en/development-tools/stsw-link004.html#get-software

-Unfortunately, ST requires registration to download them.
-Fortunately, you can use any 10-minute email service to overcome that.
-For example, https://10minutemail.com/

 ## Flashing initial nanoFramework firmware

 Before you can code in C#, nanoFramework runtime has to be flashed in.
 This is done by `nanoff` utility, which you installed in the Getting Started guide.
 Run this command in the Command Prompt:

 `nanoff --target ST_STM32F769I_DISCOVERY --update`

-This command will download the latest stable FW revision, detect the COM port and flash the board.
+This command will download the latest stable FW revision, detect the the board and flash it.

 If it complains like this, disregard it:
 ![image](https://user-images.githubusercontent.com/71982803/132205447-64ad0120-7477-4a49-8a03-feefce789a57.png)